gusk9999/Lenovo-330s-15ikb-Sequoia/README.md

 This EFI is based on the JuicerV3 EFI: https://github.com/JuicerV3/Hackintosh_OpenCore_Lenovo-ideapad-330s-15ikb

-Not use `AirportItlwm` and `IntelBluetoothFirmware` kext.
+Don't use `AirportItlwm` and `IntelBluetoothFirmware` kext.
 Upgrading to Broadcom wireless card is recommended for better stability and features for current and future macOS versions.
 If you have intel wifi, I used this video for Intel Dual Band Wireless-AC 7265 AC Internal: https://www.youtube.com/watch?v=0lHxrMqT0WA&t=361s.

 ```
 * I am not responsible for any damage done to your device.
 Use at your own risk.